 Time series data analysis is the analysis of datasets that change over a period of time.
 Time series datasets record observations of the same variable over various points of time.
-Financial Analysts use time series data such as stock price movements, or a company’s sales over time, to analyze the company’s performance.
+Financial analysts use time series data such as stock price movements, or a company’s sales over time, to analyze a company’s performance.

 Examples of time series datasets include:

 - The Gross Domestic Product (GDP) of the United States of America between 2010 and 2015 – The economic unit of analysis is the United States of America.
 The economic unit of analysis is for the time period 2010-2015.
 A typical entry from this dataset would be (2012, $16.16 trillion).

 - The GDP per capita of Germany between 2008 and 2018 – The economic unit of analysis is Germany.
 The economic unit of analysis is for the time period 2008-2018.
 A typical entry from this dataset would be (2010, $41,700).